OK, so my expectations and those of the folk at Adobe with

 Desktop inkjet printers from Epson, Canon, Hewlett

-Packard, et al may use CMYK or CcMmYK coloured inks but this doesn't
+Packard, et al may use CMYK or multiple shades of CMYK coloured inks.

 make them CMYK printers.
 Occasionally you'll see this type of printer